jpadilla/django-rest-framework-jwt/docs/index.md

 $ curl -X POST -H "Content-Type: application/json" -d '{"token":"<EXISTING_TOKEN>"}' http://localhost:8000/api-token-blacklist/
 ```

 If the blacklisting was successful, the response will contain the default implementation response data which is the token and a success message.
+Any future requests using that token will be denied.

 The typical use case for this feature is forcefully logging a user out due to inactivity.
 Many applications, especially ones with sensitive information, may implement an activity-based countdown timer and wish to instantly inactivate the user's auth token.
 The default implementation stores a record in the database with the unique JTI (JWT ID).
 However there are configurable handlers for getting and setting the blacklisted token which leaves it up to the user to decide how or where they are stored.
-The only requirement are that both `JWT_BLACKLIST_GET_HANDLER` and `JWT_BLACKLIST_SET_HANDLER` return a valid blacklisted token or None.
+The only requirements are that both `JWT_BLACKLIST_GET_HANDLER` and `JWT_BLACKLIST_SET_HANDLER` return a valid blacklisted token or None.

 ## Additional Settings